digital-archives/HISTGA1011/assignments/final/index.md

 Overall, I want to see that you can take the concepts and information we have discussed over the semester and apply them to your own vision for digital preservation program success.

-## Requirements

-## Presentation (Due [Update me])
+## Presentation

-**Length:** 20 minutes (10-minute presentation followed by a 10-minute Q&A)
+**Length:** 20 minutes (15 minute presentation followed by a 5 minute Q&A)

 Presentations should be an overview of your proposed project, highlighting key information, features, and challenges of your project.

-You are proposing this project for consideration to the class and professor who will serve as a digital proposal panel.
+You are proposing this project for consideration to the class and professor who will serve as a digital preservation project proposal panel.
 Following the presentation, the panel will ask follow-up questions to learn more about your project and decisions.
 This is an opportunity to practice discussing your rationale and decisions based on the project you put together.
 When serving as a panel member, ask questions to learn more about the project being presented and how the presenter will handle aspects of the project that you may not have come up during the presentation.